 - Excellent knowledge of the English language and preferably one other significant African language, especially French.

-Candidates should be available from 7 January-5 July 2019; some programmes might be extended to a full year.
-Some interns might be taken on from October 2018 or in the subsequent two months.
+Candidates should be available from 25 March-25 September 2020; some programmes might be extended to a full year.
+Some interns might be taken on from October 2020 or in the subsequent two months.
+We would consider requests to start in January or February 2020.

 Interns will be self-funding.
 A few interns might be offered a gross monthly stipend of R4000 (pro rata) for the duration of their internship.
 Additional costs such as housing, travel, living expenses and health care/insurance must be borne by the intern.